alexander-kastil/m365-copilot/demos/readme.md

 Microsoft Teams Extension Patterns: This module covers building apps for Microsoft Teams, including an overview of the Teams Developer Portal, introduction to Teams Developer Toolkit, tabs in Microsoft Teams, collecting input with task modules, task-oriented interactions with messaging extensions, and building API-based message extensions.

-Using Microsoft 365 Copilot Office in Apps & Teams: This module provides an overview of Microsoft 365 Copilot, including Copilot prompts and using Copilot in Office Apps & Teams.
+Using Copilot for Microsoft 365 Office in Apps & Teams: This module provides an overview of Copilot for Microsoft 365, including Copilot prompts and using Copilot in Office Apps & Teams.

-Implementing Plugins for Microsoft 365 Copilot: This module covers Microsoft 365 Copilot plugins, plugin architecture, message extensions for Microsoft Copilot for Microsoft 365, building plugins using Microsoft Business Applications, Graph Connectors API & Microsoft 365 Copilot, and implementing a Microsoft Graph Connectors for Microsoft 365 Copilot.
+Implementing Plugins for Copilot for Microsoft 365: This module covers Copilot for Microsoft 365 plugins, plugin architecture, message extensions for Microsoft Copilot for Microsoft 365, building plugins using Microsoft Business Applications, Graph Connectors API & Copilot for Microsoft 365, and implementing a Microsoft Graph Connectors for Copilot for Microsoft 365.

 Teams Apps & Copilot Plugins Deployment: This module covers app deployment options, Microsoft 365 CLI & Microsoft 365 Desired State Configuration, publishing Microsoft Teams apps, introduction to Azure Container Apps, deploying containers using Azure DevOps, and publishing API-based message extensions to Azure Container Apps.